TB Joshua: Humanitarian work

-A Forbes blogger estimated that Joshua spent $20 million on "education, healthcare and rehabilitation programs for former Niger Delta militants".
-There is also a rehabilitation programme for militants from Nigeria's volatile Niger Delta region, repentant armed robbers and sex workers who came to the church for 'deliverance'.
+There is a rehabilitation programme for militants from Nigeria's volatile Niger Delta region, repentant armed robbers and sex workers who came to the church for 'deliverance'.

-Joshua provided financial aid to several communities in distress, notably providing two electrical transformers to a local community after theirs was burned beyond repair.
-He donated over N26m to help restore electricity and put an end to over two years of power outage in four councils in the Akoko area of Ondo State.
-The cleric has additionally made several large donations to police forces in Nigeria, Ghana and Colombia.
+In 2009, Joshua provided two electrical transformers to a local community after theirs was burned beyond repair.
+He also donated over N26m to help restore electricity and put an end to over two years of power outage in four councils in the Akoko area of Ondo State in 2017.
+The cleric made donations to police forces in Nigeria, and Ghana.

 SCOAN has a 'scholarship program' which caters for the academic needs of students in their thousands, ranging from primary to tertiary education.
 In 2012, Joshua sponsored a Nigerian student doing a PhD in Oxford University, with Nigerian media reporting she received £100,000 from the church.
 He also gave a scholarship to a young Motswana to study at Harvard Law School in America.

 After the 2010 Haiti earthquake, Joshua sent a team of medical personnel and humanitarian workers to the affected area, establishing a field hospital called 'Clinique Emmanuel'.

-He additionally sent support to nations such as Philippines, India and Ghana in the wake of varying natural disasters.
-The 'Emmanuel TV Team' also assisted victims of the earthquake that struck the nation of Ecuador in April 2016, providing over $500,000 worth of humanitarian aid.
+The 'Emmanuel TV Team' assisted victims of the earthquake that struck the nation of Ecuador in April 2016, providing over $500,000 worth of humanitarian aid.